 The Lean UX Process

-In Lean UX, Gothelf and Seiden describe a model that we have adapted for our context, as Figure 1 illustrates.
+In Lean UX, Gothelf and Seiden describe a model that we have adapted to our context, as Figure 1 illustrates.

-The Lean UX approach starts with a benefit hypothesis: Agile teams and UX designers accept the reality that the ‘right answer’ is actually unknowable up-front.
-Instead, they apply Agile methods to avoid Big Design Up-front (BDUF), focusing instead on creating a hypothesis about what business outcome to expect from a new feature, and they implement and test that hypothesis incrementally.
+The Lean UX approach starts with a benefit hypothesis: Agile teams and UX designers accept the reality that the ‘right answer’ is unknowable up-front.
+Instead, teams apply Agile methods to avoid Big Design Up-front (BDUF), focusing on creating a hypothesis about the feature’s expected business result, and then they implement and test that hypothesis incrementally.